I love weight loss memoirs, ever since I read my first, The Adventures of Diet Girl by Shauna Reid, I have been hooked.

 I don't really look to them for advice (although I have walked away with some good tips).
 I know what worked for some people won't necessarily work for me.
 But, it is very nice to know that people have the same issues I do like backtracking and losing weight slowly over a large period of time, not insanely fast like in some reality T.V. shows.

 The latest find is called Half-A$%ed by Jeanette Fulda.
 So far, I really love her sense of style in her writing.
-There was one part in particular that after I read it, I thought "wow, I need to share with others...."
+There was one part in particular that after I read it, I thought "wow, I need to post that snippit on my Sparkblog to share with others...."